What is Ataxia?

 Motor ataxia is the inability to manage the coordination of the muscles.
 Sensory ataxia is called such because of the proprioceptive area between the peripheral nerves and the motor cortex is lost.
 This loss results in uncoordinated movements, that becomes more apparent when an individual’s eyes are closed.

-Stem Cell Therapy for Ataxia
+Stem Cell Therapy for Ataxia in 2022

 Neural Cell Treatment for Ataxia and Autoimmune cerebellar ataxia offers a promising treatment for those seeing the ability to repair/reverse loss of motor neuron related brain damage.
 Stem cells are essentially un-specialized cells that can be differentiated into any type of cell or tissue in the human body.
 Stem cells are unique since they can reproduce themselves and divide indefinitely.
 Adult stem cells are able to also create specialized cells such as: